 But if you have a freezer full of frozen seafood, what’s the best way to thaw and enjoy it?

 There’s really only one correct answer to this question: The safest way to defrost your seafood is to put it in the fridge overnight.
+And if it comes in vacuum-sealed packaging, be sure to remove it from the packaging before thawing.
 That way, the seafood stays at a safe temperature at all times, without ever dipping into the bacteria danger zone.

 - DON’T defrost your seafood by leaving it on the counter.
 Even at room temperature, you run the risk of bacteria growth and rubbery fish.